djalbat/the-occam-user-manual/getting-started.md

 Several packages will be opened, in fact, the last of which will be the `material-conditional` package.
 Next, you need to find out the fully qualified path of the projects directory.
-On Winodws systems the following command will return it:
+On Winodws use the following command:

 ```
 cd
 ```

-On unixy systems, includimg MacOS, the following command, which stnads for present working dfirectory, will do:
+On unixy systems includimg MacOS the following command, which stnads for present working dfirectory, will do:

 ```
 pwd
 ```

-Make a note of this path and run the IDE.
+Make a note of the fully qualified path and launch the IDE.
 Near to the top left you will see a projects input field.
-Type the path in here and hit return or click on the refresh button immediately to the right.
+Type in the fully qualified path of the projects directory and hit return or click on the refresh button immediately to the right.
+You will see the packages appear in the projects pane on the left, thus:

 <img src="https://github.com/djalbat/the-occam-user-manual/blob/main/assets/packages.png" width="720" height="auto">